kkemple/tasker/Storage.md

 App settings, tasks, and JIRA login info are stored in localStorage.
 JIRA tasks get stored but are updated from the latest info from JIRA every time you navigate to the `JIRA Tasks` page.

-You can back up localStorage at any point by going to the `App Settings` and clicking the `Backup Localstorage` button.
+You can back up localStorage at any point by going to the `App Settings` and clicking the `Backup Localstorage` button. localStorage is also backed up regularly autonomously.

 This information is backed up to `backup.json` in the root dir of the Tasker install.